Abraham Lincoln ~ February 12, 1809 - April 15, 1865

 In Cleveland, Ohio, two plaques can be found marking Lincoln's visit in 1861 on his way to his Presidential inauguration.
 You can find them on the Rockefeller building at 614 W. Superior Avenue.

-In the George W. Bush Presidential Center in Dallas the oval office replica contained a bust and portrait of Lincoln, and a debate notebook was displayed in another exhibit.
+In the George W. Bush Presidential Center in Dallas the oval office replica contained a bust and portrait of Lincoln, and a debate notebook was displayed in a nearby exhibit.

 Shelbyville, Illinois, commemorates Lincoln's debate with fellow attorney and friend, Anthony Thornton that took place in 1856.